Mice in Your Toyota! Prevention, Detection, and Solutions

 Mice can squeeze through gaps as small as a quarter inch.
 Consequently, they have several options for entering your car.
 The most common entry points include:

 The HVAC system creates a particular problem because mice don’t just pass through; they often nest there.
-Moreover, the cabin air filter housing is dark, protected, and close to warmth.
+The cabin air filter housing is dark, protected, and close to warmth.
 Once established, rodents venture out to chew wiring, shred insulation for nesting material, and leave droppings throughout your vehicle.

 What are the signs of an infestation?